syncfusion-content/asp.netmvc-docs/aspnetmvc/Ribbon/Getting-Started.md

 ## Create your Ribbon in MVC

 The _Ribbon_ can be easily configured to the DOM element, such as _<div>_.
 You can create a _Ribbon_ with a highly customizable look and feel.
 The _Ribbon_ control displays the controls in multiple tabs.
-This section explains about the ribbon tabs, adding controls to the groups, expand/collapse ribbon option, and the control separator.
+This section explains about the ribbon tabs, adding controls to the groups, expand/collapse ribbon option and the control separator.

 ![](Getting-Started_images/Getting-Started_img1.png)